rraj7/fooda/ReadMe.md

 ```

 ## Notes
 Thank You again for giving me the oppurtunity to work on the project!
-Please reach out to me via email `rraj3107@gmail.com` for any questions and concerns regarding this project.
+Please reach out to me via email `rishiraj3107@gmail.com` for any questions and concerns regarding this project.

-PHP was not the best choice was a project like this but I started it off since I'm currently very hands on with this.
+PHP was not the best choice was a project like this but I started it off since I'm currently very hands on with it.